What considerations should be made when choosing between different container formats for video uploads on a webspace?

 Related Questions

-- What are some best practices for sorting and manipulating arrays of file names in PHP?
+- What are some best practices for querying and displaying data from a MySQL database in PHP?